-But the Steppenwolf is a tough character and refuses to be ignored.
+But the Steppenwolf is a tough character and refuses to be ignored, or manipulated.

 He’s interested in the ‘immortals’ too.
 He talks about them too, but he doesn’t see them as gods the way Hesse does.

 Goethe and Mozart are portrayed as if they exist above everyday life, as if this world is unimportant, less real.
 But that’s Hesse’s view, not Harry’s.
-Harry is sceptical of that ‘higher’ world and argues with Goethe and Mozart about it.
+Harry is sceptical of that ‘higher’ world.

 Harry is more down-to-earth, not only in his cynical Steppenwolf view of high ideas, but also in his love of simple things, like the araucaria plant and the clean-swept polished landing where it lives.
 His ‘problematic life’ is not as misguided as Hesse thinks.